SpeedyWeather/SpeedyWeather.jl/docs/src/structure.md

 The `BarotropicModel` is the simplest model we have, which will not have many of the model components that are needed to define the primitive equations for example.
+Note that forcing or drag aren't further branched which is because the default `BarotropicModel` has `NoForcing` and `NoDrag` which don't have any fields.
+If you create a model with non-default conponents they will show up here.
+`tree` dynamicallt inspects the current contents of a (mutable) struct and that tree may look different depending on what model you have constructed!

 ```@example structure
 model = BarotropicModel()